krave1986/fastify-cheetsheet/README.md

 - `reply.status(405)`
   Set HTTP status code
 - `reply.send(anything even a stream)`
-  Send response to a request
+  Send response to a request.
+If an Error object is passed to it, it will automatically generate a *500 Server Error* status code.

 Learn more about [request](https://www.fastify.io/docs/v3.27.x/Reference/Request/) and [reply](https://www.fastify.io/docs/v3.27.x/Reference/Reply/).